gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

 	Lines        : 66.67% ( 2/3 )
 	================================================================================

-Which tells us that this.todaysWeather.location is undefined, which makes sense since we haven't defined this.todaysWeather or this.todaysWeather.location.
+Which tells us that this.TodaysWeatherForecast.location is undefined, which makes sense since we haven't defined this.TodaysWeatherForecast or this.TodaysWeatherForecast.location.
 Let's rectify this:

     'use strict';

-    var TodaysWeather = require('weatherly/js/model/TodaysWeather');
+    var TodaysWeatherForecast = require('weatherly/js/model/TodaysWeatherForecast');

     describe('Today \'s weather', function () {